stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 # Installing PowerShell #

-To use PowerShell on Linux and MacOS systems, install .NET Core and PowerShell Core.
+To use PowerShell on Linux and macOS systems, install .NET Core and PowerShell Core.
 To write and debug PowerShell scripts, install the [Visual Studio Code](https://code.visualstudio.com) editor and add the [PowerShell Language Support](https://marketplace.visualstudio.com/items?itemname=ms-vscode.powershell).

 All of the recent versions of Windows desktop and server operating systems include versions of PowerShell and the [Integrated Script